Certification/Registration Standards for Play Therapists

 Rocky Mountain Play Therapy Institute can help you to achieve your Play Therapy Training requirements in the following 3 ways:

 - By enrolling in the Green Stream Foundations Program and the Red Stream Advanced Play Therapy Program you will gain 150 hours of certified play therapy training.
 The content meets the expectations of the major play therapy certifying organizations.
 The hours do not expire, and participants can accumulate training hours at their own pace.
-Any of the Yellow Stream Specialized Programs can also be completed to add to any hours you may still require or for your ongoing Continuing Education requirements or to gain your initial certification.
+Most of the Yellow Stream Specialized Programs can be completed to add play therapy hours for ongoing Continuing Education requirements.
 These programs vary in length from 1 to 3 days and some have an on-line component.

 - RMPTI can provide Certified Play Therapy Supervision.
 Supervision can be done individually in either a face-to-face or distance format (through SKYPE).
 You can also join a supervision group.
 Specialized play therapy supervision helps you grow as a play therapist.
 For more information on supervision please click here…